azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 **(c)** Now report got published successfully.
 You can can schedule refresh for report with below steps

-Go Workspace --> Datasets --> Click on "..." --> Click on "Schedule Refresh"
+Go to Workspace --> Datasets --> Click on "..." --> Click on "Schedule Refresh"

 ![Publish PBIX report](../Images/07_OrgPolicy_PBI_OrgMetadata_AI_22.png)